vwstang/nfl-rushing/README.md

 npm start
 ```

-Once the node server is up, the web app can then be accessed at http://localhost:3100.
+Finally, with everything up and running, the application can be accessed at http://localhost:3100.